Trimble (NASDAQ:TRMB) Issues FY 2021 Earnings Guidance

 Trimble (NASDAQ:TRMB) updated its FY 2021 earnings guidance on Wednesday.
-The company provided EPS guidance of $2.450-$2.650 for the period, compared to the Thomson Reuters consensus EPS estimate of $2.450.
+The company provided earnings per share (EPS) guidance of $2.450-$2.650 for the period, compared to the Thomson Reuters consensus estimate of $2.450.
 The company issued revenue guidance of $3.55 billion-$3.65 billion, compared to the consensus revenue estimate of $3.48 billion.

-TRMB has been the subject of a number of recent research reports.
-Morgan Stanley boosted their price objective on Trimble from $76.00 to $80.00 and gave the company an equal weight rating in a research note on Thursday, May 6th.
-Robert W. Baird increased their price objective on shares of Trimble from $72.00 to $81.00 and gave the stock an outperform rating in a research note on Thursday, May 6th.
-Three analysts have rated the stock with a hold rating and four have issued a buy rating to the stock.
-The company presently has an average rating of Buy and an average price target of $67.00.
+A number of analysts recently commented on the company.
+Morgan Stanley increased their price objective on Trimble from $76.00 to $80.00 and gave the company an equal weight rating in a research note on Thursday, May 6th.
+Robert W. Baird increased their price objective on Trimble from $72.00 to $81.00 and gave the company an outperform rating in a research note on Thursday, May 6th.
+Three research analysts have rated the stock with a hold rating and four have given a buy rating to the stock.
+Trimble has a consensus rating of Buy and an average price target of $67.00.

-In related news, VP James Joel Langley sold 4,000 shares of the stock in a transaction dated Thursday, May 20th.
-The shares were sold at an average price of $74.96, for a total value of $299,840.00.
-Following the completion of the transaction, the vice president now owns 4,563 shares of the company’s stock, valued at approximately $342,042.48.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
-Also, VP Julie A. Shepard sold 2,113 shares of the business’s stock in a transaction that occurred on Friday, August 6th.
-The stock was sold at an average price of $89.20, for a total value of $188,479.60.
-Following the sale, the vice president now directly owns 34,762 shares in the company, valued at $3,100,770.40.
+In other news, Director Steven W. Berglund sold 60,000 shares of the stock in a transaction dated Tuesday, August 17th.
+The stock was sold at an average price of $88.40, for a total value of $5,304,000.00.
+Following the completion of the sale, the director now owns 138,695 shares in the company, valued at $12,260,638.
+The transaction was disclosed in a legal filing with the SEC, which is available through this link.
+Also, VP Julie A. Shepard sold 2,113 shares of the stock in a transaction dated Friday, August 6th.
+The shares were sold at an average price of $89.20, for a total value of $188,479.60.
+Following the completion of the sale, the vice president now owns 34,762 shares of the company’s stock, valued at approximately $3,100,770.40.
 The disclosure for this sale can be found here.
-Over the last three months, insiders have sold 68,773 shares of company stock valued at $5,996,712.
-0.48% of the stock is owned by corporate insiders.
+Over the last 90 days, insiders sold 180,973 shares of company stock worth $15,980,192.
+Company insiders own 0.48% of the company’s stock.

 Trimble Inc provides technology solutions that enable professionals and field mobile workers to enhance or transform their work processes worldwide.
 It operates through four segments: Buildings and Infrastructure, Geospatial, Resources and Utilities, and Transportation.
 The Buildings and Infrastructure segment offers field and office software for route selection and design; systems to guide and control construction equipment; systems to monitor, track, and manage assets, equipment, and workers; software to share and communicate data; program management solutions for construction owners; 3D conceptual design and modeling software; building information modeling software; integrated site layout and measurement systems; cost estimating, scheduling, and project controls solutions; and applications for sub-contractors and trades.